nordeck/matrix-neoboard/.changeset/seven-fishes-remain.md

 '@nordeck/matrix-neoboard-widget': patch
 ---

-A placeholder with information is shown when uploaded media is not available
+Placeholder appears if file is not available